Chart Color Schemes

 Tea Gardens - Hawks Nest faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 18.8%, significantly lower than the NSW average of 32.2%.
+The area's university qualification rate is 18.8%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 13.1%, followed by postgraduate qualifications (4.0%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 44.1% of residents aged 15+ holding vocational credentials – advanced diplomas (12.9%) and certificates (31.2%).
+Bachelor degrees are most common at 13.1%, followed by postgraduate qualifications (4.0%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 44.1% of residents aged 15+ holding them - advanced diplomas account for 12.9% and certificates for 31.2%.

-School and university attendance makes up 17.1% of the community, including 5.8% in primary education, 5.4% in secondary education, and 1.8% pursuing tertiary education.
+School and university attendance comprises 17.1% of the community, including 5.8% in primary education, 5.4% in secondary education, and 1.8% pursuing tertiary education.

 Frequently Asked Questions - Education